-- i.
-Any applicant who is not offered a place at their highest preferred primary school will automatically be placed on the waiting list of that school. - ii.
-Sefton Admissions Team will operate a waiting list for every oversubscribed included within this scheme, from the time that places are allocated in April, until the end of the first term of the 2025 academic year (end of December 2025).
-The waiting list will be maintained in accordance with the school's admission criteria and if a place becomes available, it will be offered to the next child on the list. - iii.
-The offer of any place from a waiting list will be made via telephone, email, or letter.
-If no response is received within 1 week, the applicant will be removed from the waiting list as a declined offer, and the next applicant will be contacted automatically and offered the place. - iv.
-The governing bodies of voluntary aided (or academy) faith schools, which are not included within this scheme, may maintain an individual waiting list for their school. - v.
-Waiting lists MUST, by law, be held and maintained in priority order, using the school's admissions criteria.
+- a) Any applicant who is not offered a place at their highest preferred primary school will automatically be placed on the waiting list of that school. - b) Sefton Admissions Team will operate a waiting list for every oversubscribed included within this scheme, from the time that places are allocated in April, until the end of the first term of the 2026 academic year (end of December 2026).
+The waiting list will be maintained in accordance with the school's admission criteria and if a place becomes available, it will be offered to the next child on the list. - c) The offer of any place from a waiting list will be made via telephone, email, or letter.
+If no response is received within 1 week, the applicant will be removed from the waiting list as a declined offer, and the next applicant will be contacted automatically and offered the place. - d) The governing bodies of voluntary aided (or academy) faith schools, which are not included within this scheme, may maintain an individual waiting list for their school. - e) Waiting lists MUST, by law\, be held and maintained in priority order, using the school's admissions criteria.
 A waiting list cannot be ordered based on the date an application was submitted.
 Waiting lists are subject to change at any time as other applications are added, removed or due to other changes of a child's circumstances.
 Therefore, a child can move up or down on a waiting list.
 If a place becomes available, it will be offered to the next child on the waiting list.
-As per the School Admissions Code 2021. - vi.
-All other applications that are made outside of the normal admissions round (In Year admissions) should be submitted directly to Sefton Admissions Team.
+Inclusion on a school's waiting list does NOT mean that a place will eventually become available. \As per the School Admissions Code 2021. - f) All other applications that are made outside of the normal admissions round (In Year admissions) should be submitted directly to Sefton Admissions Team.
 These applications, where appropriate, will be added onto a school's waiting list (in admissions criteria order, as above).
-If a place becomes available it will be offered to the next child on the waiting list.
+If a place becomes available, it will be offered to the next child on the waiting list.
 The applicant will be contacted as described in part c) above.

-Timetable for Coordinating Primary School Admissions 2025
+Timetable for Coordinating Primary School Admissions 2026